ShyamSundhar1411/git-automater/README.md

 * cargo
 * rust

-For further more information, kindly refer the [Documentation](https://www.rust-lang.org/tools/install)
+For more information, kindly refer the [Documentation](https://www.rust-lang.org/tools/install) for installation procedures.

 ### Installing